Linkedin

 Go through your expenses and ask yourself, Is this essential?
 If the answer is no, then consider whether you can lower that expense or cut it out altogether.
 Remember—it doesn’t have to be forever.

-While it might feel a little painful at first, this is one of the best ways to save money on bills.
+It might feel a little painful at first, but this is one of the best ways to save money on bills.

 4. Look for spending you can trim

 Money can run out faster when you live above your means.
-To live above your means is to spend more than you can afford.
+To live above your means is to spend more than you can afford, which can lead you to run out of money before the month ends.

 That could happen if you give in to impulse buying or don't track expenses.
 The choice is either to cut back on spending or continue living paycheck-to-paycheck